Skip to main content

 May contain: person and human

 Water hardness is from dissolved minerals from the soil like calcium and magnesium.
-There are no distinctly defined levels of what is hard or soft water.
-Typically, water is considered hard if the amount of dissolved calcium carbonate (CaCO3) is above 130 ppm or 8 grains per gallon.
-That can cause scale to build up in pipes, on faucets, and leave white spots on glass.
-The District’s water hardness is usually around 100 to 200 ppm (6 to 11 grains per gallon) depending on where you live.
-This hardness might leave white spots, but it will not damage appliances or water heaters.
+Hardness has no known health risks, but is an aesthetic issue.
+High hardness will leave scale on surfaces and pipes, which can eventually clog plumbing appliances.
+There are no regulatory defined levels of what is hard or soft water, but it is generally considered hard if the amount of dissolved calcium carbonate equivalent (CaCO3) is above 130 ppm or 8 grains per gallon.
+That level of hardness can cause minor scale to build up in pipes, on faucets, and leave white spots on glass.